ThiagoCamposTN/lua-mpi/README.md

 Run `make`.

-Optionally, you may install local Lua sources by typing `make lua-5.2.1`.
+Optionally, you may install local Lua sources by typing `make lua`.

 Your `Makefile.in` will be something like this: